benmiller314/dsam2024fall/schedule.md

 <h3 id="week-09"><a href='plans/week-09'>Week 9: Mon, Oct 21</a> – Project presentations, iteration 2: Processed</h3>

-Post **feedback for your partners** on their current project iteration.
+Post **feedback for your partners** on their current project iteration, as a reply to last week's discussion post.

 In preparation for week 10, please **read / watch**: